 But in many real cases, it slows everything down.

 If your patent already solves a real-world problem, your fastest path usually isn’t a classroom.
-It’s the companies already living in that market.
-The ones with factories.
-Supply chains.
-Sales teams.
-Customers are waiting for better solutions.
+It’s the companies already living in that market, the ones with factories, supply chains, sales teams, and customers who are already waiting for better solutions.

 That’s where momentum lives.